robbrad/UKBinCollectionData/wiki/Councils.md

 Additional parameters:
 - `-s` - skip get URL

-Note: Follow the instructions [here](https://bincollection.newham.gov.uk/) until you get the "Rubbish and Recycling Collections" page then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://bincollection.newham.gov.uk/) until you get the "Rubbish and Recycling Collections" page, then copy the URL and replace the URL in the command.

 ---